probedock/probedock-demo-karma/README.md

 # probedock-demo-karma

-> Demo of integration with [Probe Dock](https://github.com/probedock/probedock) for Jasmine/Karma.
+> Demo of integration with [Probe Dock](https://github.com/probedock/probedock) for Karma.

+In this demo, we use Jasmine as the test framewort but any other Karma compatible test framework is ok.

 ## Requirements